b01lers/bootcamp-training-2020/web/README.md

     will help you and I'll be checking in to see if I can help clarify anything as well.

-### Interactive Demo 0
+### Interactive Demo 1
 - So instead of lecturing for a couple hours, I've prepared some demos to go over.
+This is a win win because I get to talk less and you guys get to get to do something instead of just sit there.
 - They are in your docker container already **TODO where??**
 - This demo is intended to show how useful the developer tools in your browser are.
 - Before you begin I have to assume you all know nothing about how a website works so stick with me while I cover some basics.